yyyyaaa/smart-contract-explore/compare.md

 - More closely resembles Solidity's contract structure
 - Easier transition for developers familiar with Solidity

+## 8. Visibility Modifiers

+### "ts" Approach
+- No built-in visibility modifiers
+- Uses naming conventions (e.g., underscore prefix for "private" properties) and module-level encapsulation
+- "Public" functions are exported, "private" functions are not exported
+- Requires discipline from developers to maintain intended visibility

+### "ts-class-based" Approach
+- Uses TypeScript's `public`, `private`, and `protected` modifiers
+- Closely mirrors Solidity's visibility modifiers
+- Enforced by TypeScript compiler, providing better encapsulation
+- More intuitive mapping to Solidity's visibility concepts

 ## Conclusion

 Both approaches have their merits:

 - The "ts" approach is more aligned with functional programming principles, offering immutability and explicit state management.
 It's well-suited for complex state manipulations and easier testing.
+However, it lacks built-in visibility control and relies on conventions.

 - The "ts-class-based" approach is more familiar to developers coming from Solidity or traditional OOP backgrounds.
-It more closely mimics the structure of actual smart contracts.
+It more closely mimics the structure of actual smart contracts and provides better visibility control through TypeScript's modifiers.

-The choice between these approaches depends on the specific needs of the project, the team's background, and the desired balance between Solidity-like syntax and functional programming benefits.
+The choice between these approaches depends on the specific needs of the project, the team's background, and the desired balance between Solidity-like syntax, functional programming benefits, and visibility control.